rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 If we want to debug our tests we can use [ndb](https://www.npmjs.com/package/ndb).

-To use this, first we need to install it, as the documentation explains, by running `npm install ndb` and you can add the `-g` option to make it global.
+To use this, first, we need to install it, as the documentation explains, by running `npm install ndb` and you can add the `-g` option to make it global.

 Then, we can configure our project by setting the value `"test:debug": "ndb jest",` inside our `package.json` file under the `"scripts"` section (we can put it right after the `"test"` value).